 - Your visuals

 - Your message

 - Plus more

 Take an objective look at your site and see if things are aligned.
-If not it may be time for a redesign or a custom conversion plan.
+If not it may be time for an eCommerce redesign/rebrand or a custom conversion plan.

 That will help you create a more customer-focused website experience for your customers.

 Along the lines of making a great first impression.